-Figure 28: Measurements of the instrumental polarization efficiency (not accounting the telescope) for four broad band filters.
-For best use of the DPI mode, one should avoid the pink zone where the efficiency drops below 90° (> 10° loss due to cross-talks).
+Figure 29: Measurements of the instrumental polarization efficiency (not accounting for the telescope) for four broad band filters.
+For best use of the DPI mode (relevant for field tracking while irrelevant for pupil tracking), one should avoid the pink zone where the efficiency drops below 90° (> 10° loss due to cross-talks).
 For that, one should make sure the derotator angle stays < 15° or > 75°.
 J-band is the least affected and therefore the most recommended filter, especially for long observations featuring a large parallactic angle variation.
 At J-band the efficiency is always > 90%.

-Figure 29: Effect of the instrumental polarization (efficiency loss due to increased cross-talks at a varying derotator angle).
+Figure 30: Effect of the instrumental polarization (efficiency loss due to increased cross-talks at a varying derotator angle).
 The " butterfly pattern " rotates with time and its signal to noise ratio decreases significantly.
 This is the polarimetric signature of a bright face-on disk (H-band observations).

-Figure 29 shows the " butterfly " pattern of a bright face-on polarized disk.
+Figure 30 shows the " butterfly " pattern of a bright face-on polarized disk.
 Its SNR and orientation varies in time.
-This is because of the departure, during the observation from the ideal ( $< 15^{\circ}$ or $> 75^{\circ}$ ) derotator position as it tracks the field, in H-band (as shown in Figure 28).
+This is because of the departure, during the observation from the ideal (< $15^{\circ}$ or > $75^{\circ}$ ) derotator position as it tracks the field, in H-band (as shown in Figure 29).
 This effect was even stronger before the end of April 2015 when we changed the half-wave-plate control law.

-We recommend the following when using the DPI mode:
+We recommend the following when using the DPI mode with field tracking (not relevant for pupil tracking):